machine-learning-apps/actions-app-token/README.md

 cat your_app_key.pem | base64
 ```

+## Mandatory Inputs

+- `APP_PEM`: description: string version of your PEM file used to authenticate as a GitHub App.

+- `APP_ID`: your GitHub App ID.

+## Outputs

+ - `app_token`: The [installation access token](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-an-installation) for the GitHub App corresponding to the current repository.

 # License

 The scripts and documentation in this project are released under the MIT License.